 Method Comment Compliance with regulatory requirements/standards Many of our capital investments drive emission reductions by improving the effectiveness and efficiency of our operations.
-Also, our capital investments are compliant with regulatory requirements, standards, and regulations as well as safety standards in every region in which we operate.
-We are considering putting carbon tax into our financial models for capital investments.
+Also, our capital investments are compliant with regulatory requirements, and safety standards in every region in which we operate.
+We are in the process of putting a carbon tax into our financial models for relevant capital investments.
 In partnership with our customers, we also develop and invest in innovative, sustainable solutions designed to meet end-use application performance specifications, sustainability requirements such as biobased, regulatory requirements, and environmental laws and regulations.
 Our long-term plan to achieve our emission reduction goals includes: • Scope 1: Improving efficiency in our operations and optimizing our fuel mix.
-Scope 2: Increasing our use of renewable energy through power purchase agreements, on-site renewables, utility programs and certificates.
-Scope 3: We are currently analyzing indirect GHG emissions from activities across our value chains.
-In addition, across all scopes: • Exploring collaboration opportunities with our customers and suppliers.
-Evaluating and deploying innovation technologies such as those in the ICOS Capital Fund III, where we are a strategic investor.
-Integrating net zero and climate change considerations into our strategy and planning
+Scope 2: Increasing our use of renewable energy through power purchase agreements, on-site renewables, utility programs and green utility programs.
+Scope 3: Analyzing and reducing indirect GHG emissions from activities across our value chains.
+In addition, across all scopes, we intend to: • Explore collaboration opportunities with our customers and suppliers.
+Evaluate and deploy innovative technologies such as those in the Icos Capital Fund III, in which we are a strategic investor.
+Integrate net-zero and climate-change considerations into our strategy and planning.